 Quarterly Business Analysis Luncheon

-Popular sessions feature key economic trends and projections and immediate and long-term issues facing the regional and state economy.
+The Quarterly Business Analysis program builds networks of leaders from business, academic and governmental sectors in the region while addressing business highlights of the previous quarter, key economic trends and projections and immediate and long-term issues facing the regional and state economy.

-The Center for Business and Economic Research in the Sam M. Walton College of Business at the University of Arkansas will present the regular Quarterly Business Analysis at a luncheon event.
-The event is at 11:30 a.m. at the Hilton Garden Inn Fayetteville, 1325 North Palak Drive on May 23, 2017.
+Mervin Jebaraj, director of the Center for Business and Economic Research at the Sam M. Walton College of Business at the University of Arkansas, will present the regular Quarterly Business Analysis on Thursday, May 24, 2018.

 Networking and registration will begin at 11:00 am and the program is scheduled from 11:30 a.m. -1:00 p.m. at the Hilton Garden Inn Fayetteville, 1325 North Palak Drive.

 "The program will take a look at new economic data, tax cuts, tariffs, interest rate adjustments and other factors and at their effect on short-term and long-term growth for the nation, Arkansas and the region," Jebaraj said.
 "Even in a growing economy, changes in policy and a daily flow of new information can shift the economic outlook."
 The program also will take a deep dive into what kind of pressure Northwest Arkansas' growing population is putting on affordable housing in the region.

 The cost for the Quarterly Business Analysis program and luncheon is $40.
 Preregistration by Monday, May 21, is required.
 Reservations can be made for the luncheon here or call 479-575-4151.